adamculp/refactoring101/README.md

 refactoring101
 ==============

-The code here, represented as steps, is the progression of a refactoring on a legacy codebase.
-It is a PHP version of the Java code shown in the Martin Fowler book "Refactoring". http://www.refactoring.com/
+The code here, represented as steps, is the progression of multiple refactorings on a legacy codebase.
+The files were created to go along with a "Refactoring 101" talk, as a PHP version of the Java code shown in Martin Fowler's book "Refactoring". http://www.refactoring.com/

-The code is based on PHP 5+ object model, so older versions of PHP will not work.
+The code is based on the PHP 5+ object model, so older versions of PHP will not work.

-NOTE: While this series of files/steps highlights common refactorings, it is not supposed to representative of "great code".
-By that I mean there is still more refactoring/work to be done to make it perfect.
-These files are meant for training only, and not meant to be completed project.
+NOTE: While this series of files/steps highlights common refactorings, it is not representative of "great code" or a finished product.
+But is in fact a "work in progress".
+By that I mean there is still more refactoring/work to be done which is beyond the scope of this project.
+These files are meant for training only, and not meant to be a completed project.

-Also note that whitespace is not how I would normally handle code.
-However, since this code will be used in presentation slides for a talk I have handled whitespace a bit differntly so code blocks are smaller, thus enabling code to be shown larger on the slides.
+Also note the whitespace is not how I would normally handle it.
+However, since this code will be used in presentation slides for a talk I have handled whitespace differntly so code blocks are compact, thus enabling code to be shown larger on the slides.

 Files/Steps
 -----------